 The in-depth interviews information will be used to generate a knowledge network and make an in-depth analysis of its architecture.
 The data from the ABM model will help understand what are the best configurations of the knowledge network so that it can create and transfer knowledge among its nodes optimally.
 The data generated from the model will represent network architecture measurements, nodes' characteristics measurements, and network optimization measurements.
+The dataset on knowledge networks is generated to support the literature review in Task 1.1 by systematically documenting the members of identified knowledge networks in climate change adaptation.
+This dataset will also be valuable for other researchers and scientists interested in climate change adaptation and knowledge networks, as it offers a reusable resource for mapping existing knowledge networks across Europe.

 What is the expected size of the data that you intend to generate or re-use?
 This will be on the order of 100-300TB (subject to updates).